saqibsafdar11/Customers-and-Products-Analysis-Using-SQL/README.md

 ### Strategic Recommendations

-1. **Set Clear CAC Targets**: Based on your desired profit margins, set clear targets for maximum CAC.
+1. **Set Clear CAC Targets**: Based on the desired profit margins, set clear targets for maximum CAC.
-2. **Optimize Marketing Spend**: Allocate your marketing budget efficiently to ensure the CAC remains within the target range.
+2. **Optimize Marketing Spend**: Allocate the marketing budget efficiently to ensure the CAC remains within the target range.
-3. **Monitor and Adjust**: Continuously monitor the actual CAC and adjust your marketing strategies as needed to ensure profitability.
+3. **Monitor and Adjust**: Continuously monitor the actual CAC and adjust marketing strategies as needed to ensure profitability.
 4. **Invest in High-ROI Channels**: Focus on marketing channels and strategies that provide the highest return on investment (ROI) and the lowest CAC.

-By carefully managing the balance between CAC and LTV, you can make informed decisions on customer acquisition spending, ensuring sustainable growth and profitability.